smheidrich/dummy-gha-container-nocache/README.md

-Dummy repo to demonstrate GitHub Actions not caching containers
+Dummy repo to demonstrate GitHub Actions not caching containers.